translate-tools/linguist/README.md

-Linguist is a powerful browser extension that is ready to replace your favorite translation service.
+Linguist is a powerful browser extension built to replace commercial translation services — private, fast, and under your control.

-Translate web pages, highlighted text, Netflix subtitles, private messages, speak the translated text, and save important translations to your personal dictionary to learn words in 130 languages.
+Translate web pages, highlighted text, subtitles (including Netflix), and private messages; hear translations via TTS; and save entries to a personal dictionary.
+Supports 130 languages.

 # Why Linguist?

-Unlike other browser extensions, Linguist is not just a wrapper over the Google Translator Widget; it's a full-featured and independent translation system.
-This is why with Linguist you can be private and translate texts offline on your device and use any translation service, [even your own](./docs/CustomTranslator.md) like ChatGPT.
-See a [custom translators list](https://github.com/translate-tools/linguist-translators) to find bindings for the most popular translation services.
+Linguist is a standalone translation system — not a thin wrapper around a commercial widget.
+Translate privately and offline on your device, or plug in any backend you choose (including your own; see [Custom translators](https://linguister.io/docs/CustomTranslator)).
+See a [custom translators list](https://github.com/translate-tools/linguist-translators) for popular bindings.

-Linguist is free, open-source, respects your privacy, and does not collect your personal data.
+Linguist is free, open-source, and collects no personal data.

 # Features

 Most important features
 - Modular translators system
 	- You can use any translation service like Google, Yandex, Bing, DeepL, ChatGPT, etc.
-	- [Custom translators](./docs/CustomTranslator.md): you can use your own translator module
+	- [Custom translators](https://linguister.io/docs/CustomTranslator): you can use your own translator module
 	- Offline translation.
 With embedded [Bergamot translator](https://github.com/browsermt/bergamot-translator), you can translate texts right on your device.
 Keep your privacy
 - All-in-one translation solution
 	- Full-page translation with flexible auto-translation configuration